gWOLF3/UnLineageOS/README.md

 ### Project Structure

-Lineage uses `repo` command - see [here](https://source.android.com/setup/develop/repo) to read up on that.
+AOSP uses `repo` command - see [here](https://source.android.com/setup/develop/repo) to read up on that.

 > Keep in mind that the AOSP is spread across many different git repositories.
 In this context, I am going to refer to the different relevant git repositories and how they relate to the whole.

 #### /android